SandyGCabanes/Automate-YouTube-Video-Downloads/README.md

 ##### URL (if 'single' is chosen): Paste the YouTube video URL directly into the prompt.

 ## Instructions and Pre-work
 This script assumes you can run python in the CLI or your favorite python IDE.
 To use the batch processing feature, you have to create a file named list_of_addresses.txt in the same directory as the script.
 Each line in this file should contain a single YouTube video URL that you want to process.
-Carefully watch the logs in the Console to find out which links are not working out.
+Carefully watch the logs in the Console to find out which links are not downloading due to incompatible metadata structure vs. the package requirements.
+This is especially true for older videos.